dilaydal/Bank-Complaint-Classifier/README.md

 # Bank Complaint Dispute Classifier

 This project implements a **logistic regression classifier** to predict whether a bank complaint was **disputed** by the consumer or not.
-It uses a manually engineered frequency-based feature set — no TF-IDF or deep learning models are involved.

 ---